-Monrovia is a blue-collar town, with 42.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Monrovia is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Monrovia who work in sales jobs (13.53%), office and administrative support (9.65%), and management occupations (5.89%).
+Monrovia is a blue-collar town, with 35.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Monrovia is a town of sales and office workers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Monrovia who work in sales jobs (12.53%), management occupations (10.38%), and office and administrative support (7.45%).

-Monrovia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Monrovia doesn't have a public transportation system that people use for their commute.

-The per capita income in Monrovia in 2010 was $23,245, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $92,980 for a family of four.
+The per capita income in Monrovia in 2018 was $30,016, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $120,064 for a family of four.
 However, Monrovia contains both very wealthy and poor people as well.

 The people who call Monrovia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Monrovia residents report their race to be White, followed by Asian.
-Important ancestries of people in Monrovia include Irish, English, Italian, and Welsh.
+The greatest number of Monrovia residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Monrovia include German, Irish, English, European, and Italian.

 The most common language spoken in Monrovia is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.